Mission Space Lab

 Submit teams’ programs

-Mentors submit a team’s completed and tested program using the unique team ID.
+Mentors submit a team’s completed and tested program using the unique link provided for each team they register

 Programs that pass testing and assessment are awarded ‘flight status’ and deployed on board the ISS